Yadidhuguette/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create a script that switches the current user to betty
+create a script that print the effective username of the current username